Charts for Discrete Data

 Bivariate data

-With tabplot, a chart analogous to the mosaic plot shown above (created with spineplot is created, but with a different look.
+The chart created will be analogous to the mosaic plot shown above (see procedure spineplot), but with a different look.

 tabplot worries education, sep(worries) barall(bcolor(white) blcolor(black)) showval(offset(0.08) format(%2.0f)) xtitle(" " "Education") subtitle("Frequency")